Teaching secondary school autistic students

 Ask the student where they will be most comfortable sitting in the classroom.
 The environment and fellow students can be overstimulating for the autistic students’ senses and so getting the seating position right can make all the difference.
 Avoid changing seating plans without consulting them first - change can cause huge anxiety.

-Give autistic students time to process information and don’t put them on the spot by asking questions publicly, unless you know that they are comfortable with this.
-Prepare them for what is coming and if you are relying on a teaching assistant (TA) to do this, make sure the TA can also see a copy of your lesson plan.
+Give autistic students time to process information, and don’t put them on the spot by asking questions publicly, unless you know they are comfortable with this.
+Prepare them for what is coming, and if you are relying on a teaching assistant (TA) to do this, make sure the TA can also see a copy of your lesson plan.

 4. Understanding behaviour